rshaw1467/otel-2024/automate-integrate-opentelemetry/content/03_java_metrics/03_metric_visualization/index.md

 ## Metric Visualization & Analysis

-Now that we have our metrics in Dynatrace we need to create a business & observability dashboard.
+Now that we have our metrics in Dynatrace lets create a visualization for our Business and Observability metrics.

 ---